bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Stacking and grouping
 ~~~~~~~~~~~~~~~~~~~~~

-You can also combine the above technicques to create plots of stacked and
+You can also combine the above techniques to create plots of stacked and
 grouped bars.
 Here is an example that groups bars by quarter and stacks
 them by region: